George Miller (California politician)

 George Miller III (born May 17, 1945) is an American politician who served as a U.S. representative from California from 1975 to 2015.
 A member of the Democratic Party, he represented the state's 7th congressional district until redistricting in 2013 and 11th congressional district until his retirement.
 Miller served as Chairman of the House Natural Resources Committee from 1991 to 1995 and Chairman of the House Education and Labor Committee from 2007 until 2011.

-He is unrelated to Gary Miller, a Republican who served in congress alongside him from 1999 until he also retired in 2015.

 Education and early career

 He was born in Richmond, California, the son of George Miller Jr., a leader of the liberal wing of the California Democratic Party at the time.
 He graduated from Diablo Valley Community College and San Francisco State University.

 After his father died on New Year's Day 1969, Miller ran in a March 1969 special election to succeed him in California's 7th State Senate district, but Republican John A. Nejedly defeated him 57% to 42%.

 He then attended the University of California, Davis School of Law (King Hall), where he received his Juris Doctor.
 Miller served as legislative assistant to California State Senate Majority Leader George Moscone before entering the United States House of Representatives.